vvscode/docs/docs/conversation/conversation-receive-a-message.md

 Now that your webhook is setup with Conversation App and ngrok along with your node app are running and listening to port 3000- it's time to test the webhook.

 Open up Facebook Messenger and send a message to your test account.
-If you do not have an account, please look into [Send a message with Facebook Messenger](doc:conversation-send-a-message-with-fb-messenger) before proceeding
+If you do not have an account, please look into [Send a message with Facebook Messenger](doc:conversation-send-a-message-with-fb-messsenger) before proceeding.

 ![SendingMessage](images/channel-support/messenger/fb_message_firstmsg.png)